Difference Between Stocks vs Mutual Funds

 - Mutual funds may not outperform the index, but stocks do.

-- Mutual Funds are issued by companies.
+- Companies issue Mutual Funds.
 It is known as an equity mutual fund when the Mutual Funds invest in equity funds while stocks are equities.

-- For instance, let’s say Mr. James has bought funds for JP Morgan than; in this case, we will say Mutual Funds can have many companies under the fund’s asset allocation.
-Now, on the other hand, if Mr. James has the ownership of certificates from several other companies as well, it can be said that Mr. Anderson has certificates of stocks and not shares.
+- For instance, let’s say Mr. James has bought funds for JP Morgan; in this case, we will say Mutual Funds can have many companies under the fund’s asset allocation.
+On the other hand, if Mr. James has ownership of certificates from several different companies as well, One could claim that Mr. Anderson has certificates of stocks and not shares.

 Below is the topmost comparison between Stocks vs Mutual Funds: